-The food service prices in effectudent handbook. ect for the current school year will be published in the Approved August 10 th 2020 Reviewed Mr. L July 2020 Revised
+The food service prices in effect for the current school year will be published in the student handbook.

 FOOD SERVICE RECORDS AND REPORTS

 An independent certified public accountant or registered accountant will audit the food services fund annually.
 The audit will comply with federal requirements.